 Investors' Relief

-A Capital Gains Tax relief that reduces the CGT rate to 10% on gains from disposing of shares in unlisted trading companies, aimed at encouraging external investors in small businesses.
+A Capital Gains Tax relief that applies a reduced flat rate on gains from disposing of shares in unlisted trading companies, aimed at encouraging external investors in small businesses.
+The rate was 10% until April 2025, rising to 14% for 2025-26 and 18% for 2026-27.
 To qualify, shares must have been held for at least three years and issued after 17 March 2016, and the investor must not be an employee of the company.
 There is a separate lifetime limit of £1 million of qualifying gains distinct from the BADR lifetime limit.

 Related Terms